mhearne-usgs/installcon/README.md

 `source ~/.bash_profile`

 After which you can run the following steps:
+ - `pip install -U pip` # this ensures you have the most recent version of pip
  - `conda activate base`
  - `pip install --install-option="--install-scripts=[PATH]" git+https://github.com/mhearne-usgs/installcon.git` (where [PATH] is the directory found or created previously.)

+ `NB: You cannot use "~/bin" in the pip install line above - you must instead specify the full path:
+ /Users/[USERNAME]/bin
+ `

  ## Updating